billhails/MuseScore-plugins/src/Tuning/README.md

 Also note that certain preset tunings already have a pure tone other than C, to properly represent the correct tuning.
 Again you can override this choice if needed.

+### Tweak

+This just adds the specified value in cents to each of the final values.
+Useful if you require a particular non-zero offset for a particular note.

 ### Final Values